TheKataLog/DevExperts/README.md

 ## Requirements

-A non-profit organization, Diversity Cyber Council, would like to to establish a sustainable and diverse talent pipeline that extends career equity to underrepresented demographics.
+A non-profit organization, Diversity Cyber Council, would like to establish a sustainable and diverse talent pipeline that extends career equity to underrepresented demographics.
 Their goals is to identify and reduce potential biases in the job candidate hiring and interview process, as well as to reduce redundancy and ineffectiveness of the traditional applicant tracking software matching viable candidates with job descriptions.